Make-School-Labs/term-2-partner-project/README.md

 1. A backlog (in todo.txt file) and planned sprints.
 1. Follow a versioned release process (v1, v2, v3, v4).
 1. Be mobile responsive or be a mobile app.
-1. Must be live, at least on the web
+1. Must be live on the web and in the app store (if app)
 1. At least weekly meetings (on the calendar with a time and location).
 1. Projects must be written in Make School technologies: Python, JavaScript, Swift, Express.js, Flask, React.js, MongoDB, PostgreSQL, etc.
 1. A presentation (5min pitch, demo, and Q&A)